kings-way/OVAL2DB/readme.md

 #### 3. Notice

-* This is a side project based on what I did at Alibaba Cloud, when I was assigned to perform security assessment for VM images.
+* This is a side project based on what I did at Alibaba Cloud years ago, when I was assigned to perform security assessment on VM images.

 * For distributions like centos, which does not offer OVAL feeds, we use the data from RHEL instead.
 And of course, many pitfalls there.